sagiadinos/sagiadinos/README.md

 **[garlic-launcher](https://github.com/garlic-signage/garlic-launcher)**: Root-free Android
 launcher to keep players locked down and maintained in the field.

+**[garlic-proxy](https://github.com/garlic-signage/garlic-proxy)**: A proxy for restricted network environments

 Together they form a complete, self-hosted digital signage stack — from content creation to playback.
 AGPL licensed.

 → [garlic-signage.com](https://garlic-signage.com) for the full picture.

 ## Who This Is For

-- Integrators tired of paying per-device fees to SaaS platforms
-- Companies that need on-premise solutions with full control over their data
-- Developers who want to extend or embed a standards-compliant SMIL player
+- Integrators running 50+ screens who are done explaining monthly SaaS invoices to clients
+- IT departments that can't let content or device data touch a third-party cloud
+- Developers who've wasted a weekend reverse-engineering black-boxes and are done with it.

+One person.
+Ten screens.
+No budget for SaaS nonsense.

 ## Stack
 C++ · PHP · Java · JavaScript · Qt · Linux · Android · macOS · Windows

 ## Get Involved